Bertoid1311/B7094/README.md

 This new version fixes some long-standing bugs in the user interface:

-- The Editor is more useful than before; you can now save files in addition to just opening and running them.
-It is also possible to just type script commands into a new Editor window and run them immediately, without having to explicitly save the file.
+- The Editor is more useful than before; you can now 'Save' and 'SaveAs' files in addition to just 'Open'-ing and 'Run'-ning them.
+It is also possible to just type script commands into a 'New' Editor window and 'Run' them immediately, without having to explicitly save the file.

   This is not new, but it's worth pointing out here: if you're running the demo suite and at any point you click the 'End Demonstration Script' on a Scripter window, you can of course restart the demo suite by powering off the emulator and restarting it.
 But you can also, after having ended the demo, simply click the 'Editor' button on the Control Panel window to display the Text Editor window, click the 'Open' button on the Text Editor, navigate to the ..\Files\Scripts directory in the Open File dialog, select 'B7Demo.EC7' and click 'Open'.
 Then click 'Run' in the Text Editor to restart the demo suite.
 You could also 'Open' and 'Run' any other *.EC7 script (such as one of the "Xample_xxx.EC7' scripts in the same directory).